 While you are there, make sure to check out the local seafood cuisine.
 It was some of the best I had in all of Chile.

-Santa Cruz: Wine Tasting
+4. Santa Cruz for Wine Tasting

 Part of my time in Chile was unfortunately spent being sick.
 I think it was a combination of things but mainly due to the fact that I was going from 90 degree weather to much colder temperatures.